Within National Park

 The two new and sumptuous sofas enjoy fabulous views of Glen Dochart through the double sliding doors that step down on to a large decking.
 A re-upholstered Victorian armchair provides the ideal comfort for a read or snooze.

-Television, DVD/Blu-Ray player (with a library of films) and bluetooth radio/CD player provide the modern entertainment options if you ever fancy a change from the scenery and peace and quiet.
+4G Wifi, Smart TV, DVD/Blu-Ray player (with a library of films) and bluetooth radio/CD player provide the modern entertainment options if you ever fancy a change from the scenery and peace and quiet.

 Kitchen & Dining